 Genital Mycotic Infections

-Hypersensitivity reactions (e.g., generalized urticaria), some serious, were reported with INVOKANA treatment; these reactions generally occurred within hours to days after initiating INVOKANA.
-If hypersensitivity reactions occur, discontinue use of INVOKANA; treat per standard of care and monitor until signs and symptoms resolve [see CONTRAINDICATIONS and ADVERSE REACTIONS].
+Hypersensitivity reactions, including angioedema and anaphylaxis, have been reported with INVOKANA.
+These reactions generally occurred within hours to days after initiating INVOKANA.
+If hypersensitivity reactions occur, discontinue use of INVOKANA; treat and monitor until signs and symptoms resolve [see CONTRAINDICATIONS and ADVERSE REACTIONS].

 Patient Counseling Information